-We expect our staff to decline gifts, and financial and non-financial benefits offered during the course of their work, in line with our Gifts, Benefits and Hospitality policy.
+We expect our staff to decline gifts, and financial and non-financial benefits offered during the course of their work, in line with our Code of Ethics and Conduct.

 Symbolic and modest expressions of appreciation, such as contributing to a conference, assisting a community group, and an employee’s attendance at an event as a guest may be allowed where a clear underlying business purpose exists, it is in the normal course of the Department’s business, relates to our work, and has a public benefit.

 We will formally report and record all offers, acceptance, and non-acceptance of gifts, benefits, hospitality or inducements.
 Every guest invitation to our employees must be provided in writing so it can be recorded in our Gifts, Benefits and Hospitality Register.

 If you would like to convey your appreciation for our work or an employee’s efforts, consider providing your feedback through the Contact Us website page.